isc-projects/isc-dnssec-guide/doc/recipes.rst

    Not all signatures will disappear magically on the same day;
    it depends on when each one was generated.
-In the worst-case scenario, a new signature could have been signed by the old ZSK (17695) moments before the ZSK was deactivated, meaning that the signature could live for almost 30 more days, until just before February 1.
+In the worst-case scenario, a new signature could have been signed by the old ZSK (17694) moments before it was deactivated, meaning that the signature could live for almost 30 more days, until just before February 1.

-   This is why it is important that you should keep the old ZSK in the zone and not delete it right away.
+   This is why it is important to keep the old ZSK in the zone and not delete it right away.

 One Month After ZSK Rollover
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Again, technically there should be nothing you need to do on this day, but it doesn't hurt to verify that the old ZSK (17694) is now completely gone from your zone. ``named`` will not touch ``Kexample.com.+008+17694.private`` and ``Kexample.com.+008+17694.key``
+Again, technically there is nothing you need to do on this day, but it doesn't hurt to verify that the old ZSK (17694) is now completely gone from your zone. ``named`` will not touch ``Kexample.com.+008+17694.private`` and ``Kexample.com.+008+17694.key``